 Does your telephone service not work at all?

-If your telephone service is not working at all, follow the step-by-step videos below.
+If your telephone service is not working at all, follow the below step-by-step guide.

 Step 1: Firstly kindly verify if your modem is online

 If you also have an Internet service on the same modem the easiest way to do this is to try to access the Internet, preferably from your computer/laptop connected directly to the modem using an Ethernet cable.
 If you can reach the Internet, your modem is online.